adam-edison/hihello-coding-assignment/README.md

   - edge cases with large numbers, e.g. overflow MAX_INTEGER value (5 min)
   - edge cases with negative numbers (5 min)
   - edge case with dividing by zero (5 min)

+- Bugs
+  - decimal math is not supported, yet
+    - fix: include in the regex, and process `.` in calculation to add to `left`/`right` before number parsing
+  - cannot exit with `q`
+    - fix: include in the regex